What Does Vybar Do in Candles? (Scent Throw, Finish, Dosage & Fixes)

 Can Vybar increase max fragrance load?

-It can reduce surface oiling in some paraffin blends, but it doesn’t change supplier limits; treat supplier guidance as the ceiling and test for burn cleanliness.
+It can reduce surface oiling in some paraffin blends, but it does not change supplier limits; keep the ceiling with your supplier and use the fragrance load calculator if you need to check the percentage before another test batch.

 Why did my throw drop after adding Vybar?